flyingmachine/emacs-for-clojure/README.md

 ## Features
 * __Carefully designed package manager__: just load what's your need, so it is very stable, and fast, the loading time less than 1s on most machines.
-* __Adaptive__: Can run on any OS, GUI or Terminal, from most recent Emacs's versions to ancient ones.
+* __Adaptive__: Can run on any OS, GUI or Terminal, from most recent Emacs's versions to ancient ones, and one Emacs's configuration suit for all coexisting Emacs on the same machine.
 * __Consistent__: Whereever you can play with Emacs always behaves in the same way.
 * __Awesome style__: See it yourself.